Red Astrachan

-Red Astrachan is a Russian or Swedish cultivar of domesticated apple, which is an early season apple, juicy, tart and mealy texture with pleasant flavour, and use for eating, cooking and cider.
+Red Astrachan is a cultivar of domesticated apple of either Russian or Swedish origin, which is an early season apple, juicy, tart and mealy texture with pleasant flavour, and use for eating, cooking and cider.
 It is medium-sized, crimson colored.
 As all the early season apples, it is not good for storage.
 It is known by several other names including 'Abe Lincoln', 'American Red', and 'Waterloo'.